Study Abroad Guide: Getting Started

 - Is it important to me to be on a program where there is an on-site or in-country director?

-- A residencia or apartment can be a more independent option and may include roommates from other areas of the world (and not just from the host culture).
+A residencia or apartment can be a more independent option and may include roommates from other areas of the world (not just from the host culture).

 A dormitory or residence hall may be with local and/or other international students, and you may or may not have a roommate.
 In large cities, dorms and residence halls may or may not be located on a campus where you are taking your courses; rather, they may be scattered throughout the city.